curl/curl/docs/HTTP3.md

 single binary in a separate directory if you prefer.

-In the same directory you put caddy, create a `Caddyfile` with the following content to run a HTTP/3 reverse-proxy on port 7443:
+In the same directory you put caddy, create a `Caddyfile` with the following content to run an HTTP/3 reverse-proxy on port 7443:
 ~~~
 {
     auto_https disable_redirects